gregfoss/ud120-projects/README.md

 </table>

 <h3>Algorithm Parameter Tuning</h3>
 Parameter tuning is fundamental in ensuring that the algorithm is not over or underfit.
 I played around with the parameters on all the aforementioned algorithms.
 I ended up using GridSearchCV to optimize the parameters of all these.
 I did not use GridSearchCV in a pipeline as I was not getting that to work properly.
 I noted this as something on which I need to work.
 Again, more detail on my thoughts during this process are in <i>Trying Enron with Pandas.ipynb</i>.

+Here is where confession comes in.
+I ended up picking KNeighbors as the classifier that performed the best.
+It was also probably the easiest to implement.
+But I didn't want to pick KNeighbors, it was not as fancy as Adaboost and I thought surely I could tune Adaboost to beat the tar out of KNeighbors.
+KNeighbors had simple options, Adaboost was more difficult conceptually.
+For instance, to tune Adaboost I used a range of n_estimators from 1 to 200 for a real and discrete classifier of Adaboost and ran then through GridSearchCV.
+I then waited about 20 minutes and it came back with a result that said my optimal parameters for my dataset were:
+"Best parameters of Adaboost SAMME.R: {'n_estimators': 19}"
+"Best scrore of Adaboost SAMME.R: 0.908163265306"
+I tried tuning Adaboost in every way I could imagine and every way I could find in research, but that is the best I could get out of it.
+Unfortunately, when evaluated for precision and recall...it did poorly on precision.
+Meanwhile, the simple and scrappy little KNeighbors classifier that I had long ago dismissed as a simpleton, had an accuracy of 91 and a precision double that of Adaboost.
+Then I realised...I hadn't even bothered with Naive-Bayes, so I tried that.

 <h3>Final Thoughts</h3>
 This process has been very rewarding and challenging.
 Probably my largest challenge was to work through the actual Python as I am a beginner.
 The data was difficult and educating to work with.
 It is a small dataset, after my data cleaning it had only 141 rows of data and only 18 persons of interest.
 Through this long process I learned how to use GridSearchCV to find optimal settings for the algorithms, how to validate the data using various tools (not just accuracy), and how to chain processes together via Pipeline.